 Machu Picchu, for some the jewel in the South American traveller crown, isn't cheap.

 A number of backpackers we met in Peru were bemoaning the fact that they'd been forced to part with a big chunk of their hard-saved travel funds to see the hidden Inca citadel, even though they felt they had done everything as economically as possible.

 Firstly, due to its status as one of the world's most popular and iconic travel destinations, it attracts travellers and tourists of every hue and budget.
-The people in charge can therefore charge whatever they like; people are guaranteed to keep on paying it in their thousands.
-The best example of this is the frankly ridiculous monopoly on the buses resulting in $12 for a foreigner or $8 for a local to ride the twenty minutes up to Machu Picchu's entrance - for our money the most expensive bus route in South America per kilometre.
+The people in charge can therefore charge whatever they like; people are guaranteed to keep on paying it in their thousands each and every day.
+The best example of this is the monopoly on the buses resulting in $12 for a foreigner or $8 for a local to ride the fifteen minutes up to Machu Picchu's entrance - for our money the most expensive bus route in South America per kilometre.

 Secondly, aside from the tourist train, there are no alternative transport options in/out of Aguas Calientes.
 With no road out of town whatsoever, the train companies have you over a barrel.
 Locals do thankfully have access to a heavily subsidised train fare - it costs them $1 for a journey which costs at least $70 for a foreigner - but it is nigh-on impossible for any backpacker to access this price.

 So, is there a solution for those on a tight budget trying to make it to Machu Picchu?
 Yes.
 In fact there are two.

 What we're about to tell you may sound crazy but, we did promise to show you a way to get to Machu Picchu for $1!
 Ok, technically, $44 as the entry charge to the site has to be paid.

 This option isn't for the unfit or the faint-hearted.
 It’s also no for idiots.
 It will involve up to ten hours of solid walking, some preparation, and taking a few risks.